+What You Can Do.

-What Can You Do?
-We encourage you to remain vigilant against incidents of identity theft and fraud and to review your account statements and free credit reports for suspicious activity and to detect errors.
-We also encourage you to review the "Steps You Can Take to Help Protect Your Information" section of this letter.
+While PCS has no evidence of any actual or attempted misuse of your information related to this incident, we encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next twelve (12) months.
+You may also activate to receive the complimentary identity monitoring services we are making available to you.
+Further information is enclosed in the "Steps You Can Take To Help Protect Personal Information" insert.